G. O. Mebes: Initiation School of Western Esotericism

 The School had an "external circle", attended by all of his students, as well as some internal groups formed according to the progress of his disciples.

 In 1912, Mёbes agreed that his disciples should publish the lessons about the 22 Major Arcana of Tarot, lessons through which Mёbes introduced the key concepts of occultism.
 The book was published as The Course of Encyclopedia of Occultism, and the first edition sold out quickly.

 After the Bolshevik coup in late 1917, when the new Soviet regime began persecuting religion and spiritualism, the School continued operating clandestinely.
 However in 1926, the School and the domicile of its members were raided by Soviet authorities: the documents destroyed and those who were linked the School were arrested.
-In the middle of 1928 the Leningradskaya Pravda and the Krasnaya Zvezda newspapers reported that "an investigation int the Great Lodge Astraea, led by the 70-year old Black Occultist Mebes, was opened by KGB agents.".
+In the middle of 1928 the Leningradskaya Pravda and the Krasnaya Zvezda newspapers reported that "an investigation in the Great Lodge Astraea, led by the 70-year old Black Occultist Mebes, was opened by KGB agents.".
 Mёbes was arrested and deported to a gulag in the Solovetsk islands, in the White Sea, sub-Arctic region, where he died in 1930, according to A. M. Aseev, or in 1934 according to B. V. Astromov-Kirichenko.